Rallying: Etymology

 The word 'rally' comes from the French verb rallier', meaning to reunite or regroup urgently during a battle.
-It was in use since at least the seventeenth century and continues to mean to synergise with haste for a purpose.
+It has been in use at least since the seventeenth century, and continues to mean to synergise with haste for a purpose.
 By the time of the invention of the motor car, it was in use as a noun to define the organised mass gathering of people, not to protest or demonstrate, but to promote or celebrate a social, political or religious cause.
-Motor car rallies were probably being arranged as motor clubs and automobile associations were beginning to form shortly after the first motor cars were being produced.
+Motor-car rallies were probably being arranged as motor clubs, and automobile associations were beginning to form shortly after the first motor cars were being produced.

-"Auto Rallies" were common events in the USA in the early twentieth century for the purpose of political caucusing, however many of these rallies were coincidentally aimed at motorists who could attend in convenient fashion rather than being a motoring rally.
+Events called "auto rallies" were common in the USA in the early twentieth century for the purpose of political caucusing, but many of them were coincidentally aimed at motorists who could attend in convenient fashion rather than being motoring rallies.
 One early example of a true motor rally, the 1909 Auto Rally Day in Denison, Iowa, United States, gathered approximately 100 vehicles owned by local residents for no other real reason than to give rides to members of the public, using fuel paid for by local businessmen who hoped the event would help sell cars.